MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

-# Add a 3D part in the Dynamics 365 Guides PC app
+# Add a 3D part to a step in the Dynamics 365 Guides PC app

 You can add 3D parts (models specific to your company) in Microsoft Dynamics 365 Guides.
 A 3D part hologram helps operators find a 3D part in the real world.
 You can import custom 3D parts as described in this article.